A fire and rescue service must:

 - generate a culture which embraces national and organisational learning allowing it to identify and capture feedback from a range of sources; evaluate, share and act upon it to drive innovation and continuous improvement and enhance future performance;

-A specific Fire Investigation Fire Standard is under development which will provide more detail.
-However, where Fire Investigation is managed within its protection function, a fire and rescue service must:
+Where Fire Investigation is managed within a fire and rescue service’s protection function, a fire and rescue service must:

 - investigate, report on and learn from the cause and behaviour of fires, working with others when appropriate.